palakbhawsar98/Linux-Notes/README.md

 ```

   - ## enable
-  Make sure this usnit always starts at boot.
+  Make sure this unit always starts at boot.
   - ## disable
   Opposite of enable
   - ## start